chen-huaneng/latex-template/README.md

 The $\LaTeX$ template for notes.
 Preview the outcome by click [this link](https://github.com/chen-huaneng/note-template/blob/main/main.pdf).
 This project is inspired by [tarekhajjshehadi/LaTeXAestheticTemplate](https://github.com/tarekhajjshehadi/LaTeXAestheticTemplate).

+## Feature

+- Fancy cover and title page.
+- Better reference and table of contents.
+- Well designed fonts.

 ## Usage

 Download the whole project and compile the `main.tex` by `xelatex`.